OleksiiBulba/php-dockerizer/README.md

 ## Contributing

 Please feel free to open pull request or create an issue, they are more than welcome!

+### Running tests

+If you cloned the repo, you can run command `./tests/run-test-install.sh` to test installation process.
+Command `./tests/clean-test-install.sh` will uninstall dockerizer files from _tests/install_ folder.

 ## License